tillahoffmann/wastewater-catchment-areas/README.rst

 🔎 Reproducing the Analysis
 ---------------------------

-1. Set up a clean python environment (this code has only been tested using python 3.9 on an Apple Silicone Macbook Pro), ideally using a virtual environment.
+1. Set up a clean python environment (this code has only been tested using python 3.9 on an Apple Silicon Macbook Pro), ideally using a virtual environment.
 Then install the required dependencies by running

    .. code:: bash